Control Management

 - Search — Filter by control ID, name, or domain

-- Control cards — Each card shows:
+- SidebarControlCard — Each card shows:

 - Checkbox for selection